Anxiety can feel like a storm that starts deep inside the skull. For years, neuroscientists have known that the amygdala — an ...

 A new study reveals that aggression and self-harm share a biological foundation in the brain’s response to early-life trauma.

-Aggression and self-harm often co-occur in individuals with a history of early-life trauma—a connection that has largely been ...
+Aggression and self-harm often co-occur in individuals with a history of early-life trauma—a connection that has largely been documented by ...

 Scientists at the Fralin Biomedical Research Institute at VTC found that early-life trauma changes a brain circuit linked to ...